 Spray all sides of the sensor and housing, including the connectors.

 Reinstall the sensor into the car and allow a few minutes for the chemicals to evaporate before starting the engine.

 It is a good idea to clean the MAF sensor every time you change or clean the air filter.
 A clean MAF sensor can restore 4-10 horsepower to the wheels, which is a significant number for just cleaning a sensor.

 Warning: Do NOT use any MAF sensor cleaners on Karman-Vortex style air flow sensors, which are typically found in Toyota Supra turbos, Mitsubishi (including the DSM rebadged Eagle Talon and Plymouth Laser), and most Lexus engines.
 These special Karman-Vortex sensors use highly sensitive components that cannot be cleaned and any attempt to do so may cause serious damage to the MAF sensor.
+There is no reliable method for a DIYer to clean a Karman-Vortex style air flow sensor.
 When in doubt, just leave it alone.

 Check out all the chemical & lubricant products

 A life-long gearhead, Jefferson Bryant spends more time in the shop than anywhere else.
 His career began in the car audio industry as a shop manager, eventually working his way into a position at Rockford Fosgate as a product designer.
 In 2003, he began writing tech articles for magazines, and has been working as an automotive journalist ever since.
 His work has been featured in Car Craft, Hot Rod, Rod & Custom, Truckin’, Mopar Muscle, and many more.
 Jefferson has also written 4 books and produced countless videos.
 Jefferson operates Red Dirt Rodz, his personal garage studio, where all of his magazine articles and tech videos are produced.